 But if I’m being completely honest, it is no one else’s business how I choose to lead my life including my personal beliefs, values, political stances, and personal background.
 That’s my personal information!

-And now you’re thinking of how you gave Facebook all your personal information.
+And now you’re thinking of how you gave to chat applications all your personal information.
 Ok, you did that.
 But did you give them explicit permission to auction your data to the highest bidder or sell that to anyone who would pay a price?